mrkaleArduinoLib/gbj_appthingsboard/README.md

 [Back to interface](#interface)

-<a id="getConnStat"></a>
+<a id="getFails"></a>

-## getStage(), getFails(), getCycles()
+## getFails()

 #### Description
-The corresponding method returns a measure of pending connection process, which can be used for statistical evaluation of the process, especially in particular handlers.
+The method returns number of failed connection attempts since booting or recent successful connection.
+* This published value can be used for disabling a heartbeating in an application and to restart the microcontroller by an external watchdog timer.

 #### Syntax
-    byte getStage()
     byte getFails()
-    byte getCycles()

 #### Parameters
 None

 #### Returns
-* **getStage** returns current stage of the connection process, which determines waiting time period among connection attempts.
-* **getFails** returns current number of failed connection attempts withing pending connection cycle of the connection process, which determines threshold for changing waiting time period.
+Returns current number of failed connection attempts.
-* **getCycles** returns number of concluded connection cycles of the connection process, which determines how many times the connection process has been repeated.

 [Back to interface](#interface)